 Deep Vein Thrombosis

-Deep vein thrombosis (DVT) is when a thrombus (blood clot) occurs in the deep veins of your body, usually the legs, however they can also develop in the chest, arms and other areas of the body.
-Having symptoms of DVT can be serious to your health, not only does it cause severe swelling and pain in the affected area, but the blood clots can get stuck in blood vessels, break loose and travel to important bodily functions, such as your lungs, brain or even heart.
-Having blood clots could cause serious organ damage and in some cases, death.
+Deep vein thrombosis (DVT) is when a thrombus (blood clot) occurs in the deep veins of your body, usually the legs.
+However, they can also develop in the chest, arms, and other areas of the body.
+Having symptoms of DVT can be serious to your health.
+Not only does it cause severe swelling and pain in the affected area, but the blood clots can get stuck in blood vessels, break loose, and travel to essential bodily functions, such as your lungs, brain, or even heart.
+Blood clots can cause severe organ damage and, in some cases, death.

-Deep vein thrombosis is caused due to lack of blood flow.
-The main side effect from slow blood flow is blood clots.
-Causes from deep vein thrombosis’s poor blood flow vary.
-Some causes may include:
+A lack of blood flow causes Deep Vein Thrombosis.
+The main side effect of slow blood flow is blood clots.
+Causes of deep vein thrombosis’s poor blood flow vary.
+Some reasons may include:

 Immobility: Lack of mobility decreases blood flow.
-It is recommended to try to be active throughout the day, even if it is only a 15 minute walk every few hours.
+Being active throughout the day is recommended, even if it is only a 15-minute walk every few hours.

 Accidents: Serious accidents can cause damage to the normal functionality of veins and cause blood flow to decrease in certain areas of the body.

-Confinement: Confinement to a nursing home bed or hospital bed can cause decreased blood flow due to immobility.
+Confinement: Confinement to a nursing home or hospital bed can cause decreased blood flow due to immobility.
 Calf muscles should be moved regularly to help veins push blood back up the body.

-Weight: Being overweight or obese adds pressure to the veins trying to circulate through the legs and pelvis.
+Weight: Being overweight or obese adds pressure to the veins circulating through the legs and pelvis.

-Heritage: Some people may inherit blood clotting disorders that makes them more prone to blood clotting.
+Heritage: Some people may inherit blood clotting disorders that make them more prone to blood clotting.

 Pulmonary Embolism and Deep Vein Thrombosis